-Thanksgiving is a week from today and the rest of winter holidays are right around the corner!
-In today’s guest blog post, ketogenic dietitian and Nutricia Keto Ambassador Robyn Blackford, RDN, LDN, provides her tips for families celebrating the holidays while on the ketogenic diet.
+Thanksgiving is coming up and the rest of winter holidays are right around the corner!
+In today’s guest blog post, ketogenic dietitian and Nutricia Keto Ambassador Robyn Blackford, RDN, LDN, provides her tips for families celebrating the holidays while on the medical ketogenic diet.
 Thanks for these awesome tips, Robyn!

 I often hear that extended family members are very supportive of their child’s special diet.
 Educating others on the diet will open your family up to a potentially strong support system.
 Most people like to hear about the nuances of the special diet and learn how they, too, can help.
 Talking about the diet and getting that ‘pat on the back’ can give you just enough motivation and energy to make the next special meal.
 Siblings may ask if they, too, can have the yummy, magical keto food that you are preparing.
 What a nice, fun, supportive time that this can be for your whole family!

 Whether you are hosting holidays at your house or joining others elsewhere, you are sure to be successful to sticking to your ketogenic diet during these festive days if you practice these tips.

 Holidays at your house:

 * Consider serving a low-carb dish on your menu.
 There are many low-carb recipes readily available, such as a cauliflower mash in place of mashed potatoes.
 This may be helpful for others to understand some of the details and enjoy the foods that are part of the special diet

 * Using festive holiday plates, bowls, and napkins to distract from ordinary or special diet food is a welcome change for people of any age!
 Try using cookie cutters to make foods more appealing and brightly colored toothpicks to add fun to your holiday meal.

 * Keep food out of reach for tiny guests that are on a special diet.
 This way they cannot snatch foods quicker than you can say no or be able to take it away from them.
 They can be faster than you anticipate!